Azure/azure-storage-cpp/README.md

 ### Getting Started on SLES12

-*Please note the folloing build script is only tested on SLES12 SP3.
+*Please note the following build script is only tested on SLES12 SP3.
 The script may need to be updated accordingly for other distributions.*

 Before building the Azure Storage Client Library on C++, some prerequisites need to be installed first:
 - Install prerequisites: